 Gospel of John #25

-Only John gives Jesus a whip for driving out the Temple personnel, an implement that is in keeping with the acrimony between Jesus and the religious establishment in this Gospel.
+Only John gives Jesus a whip for driving out the Temple personnel, an implement exhibits the acrimony between Jesus and the religious establishment in this Gospel.
 Just as Jesus throws people out of the Temple, so later in the Gospel those who confess Jesus (being his disciples) are thrown out of the Jewish synagogue.
 The controversies between the Jesus movement and the Jewish establishment in the Gospel of John, are fierce and polarized.

-As to the whip, many critics claim (on the basis of the Greek word used) that the kind of whip cited, here, is meant only on animals.
-This kind of whip drives out cattle (the sheep and the oxen) but is not intended for human beings.
+As to the whip, many critics claim (on the basis of the Greek word used) that the kind of whip cited, here, is meant only for animals.
+This kind of whip drives out cattle (the sheep and the oxen) but it is not intended for human beings.
 The grammar, say these critics, makes this point plain.
 Other critics maintain that the whip is symbolic of divine rage against the Temple’s corruption.
 This symbolism does not imply, as a matter of historical fact, that Jesus threatened actual harm.
 Still other critics minimize the actual damage that this whip could have caused by arguing that the Greek word for whip, in this context, indicates a scourge of small cords.
 Such a diminutive implement could not have done great damage.

 The money changers had the job of converting the coins offered by pilgrims (from many lands) into a Jewish currency for use at the temple.
 Thus, any law-abiding Jew who came to perform worship at the Jerusalem Temple would have no choice but to pay the fees set by the moneychangers.
 Some social and economic critique is likely implied by Jesus’s challenge.

 Even granted the various theological rationale, which makes apologies for and defenses of Jesus, it is quite striking that the Gospels record an act of overt assault by Jesus.
 This assault would be fair grounds for suspicion by the religious authorities.